aptech/docs/docs/dfwider.rst

             73511         Pacific               .
 2587

-We can use the pivotControl structure to tell dfWider to only use the  ``region`` variable to uniquely identify the observations.
+We can use the pivotControl structure to tell :func:`dfWider` to only use the  *region* variable to uniquely identify the observations.
 And just to show you how it works, we'll also add a prefix to our new year variable names.

 ::